The Landau equation as a Gradient Flow: Recovering the full Landau equation as

 Now, we are in a position to apply the classical Dominated Convergence Theorem.
 We notice that we have the pointwise convergence

 Furthermore, using Lemma~\ref{lem:mombeps}, we can estimate $b^\epsilon*\langle \cdot \rangle^\gamma$ uniformly in $\epsilon$ to find the domination

-Using Theorem~\ref{thm:desvillettes16} and the finite entropy-dissipation assumption~\ref{itm:ass3}, we know that the right-hand side belongs to $L_v^1$ a.e. $t\in (0,T)$.
+Using Theorem~\ref{thm:desvillettes16}, the finite entropy-dissipation assumption~\ref{itm:ass3}, and uniformly bounded entropy~\ref{itm:ass2} (remember the constant in~\Cref{thm:desvillettes16} depends also on bounds for the entropy) we know that the right-hand side belongs to $L_v^1$ a.e. $t\in (0,T)$.
 Therefore, for a.e. $t\in (0,T)$ the conditions of the Dominated Convergence Theorem are satisfied so we have the integral convergence

 We have closed the argument for the convergence of~\eqref{eq:term4converge} after retracing the previous estimates with EDCT~\ref{thm:EDCT}.